Category: #99Problems

 However, the aggressive arrests were cynically reframed by the media as violence on the part of the protesters.

-Independent Media reporting on the ground contradicts that narrative.
+Independent media reporting on the ground contradicts that narrative.
 The Canary observed police manhandling disabled older people, with disproportionate force used despite the protesters’ peaceful sit-in.
 Officers were seen dragging away frail and elderly participants merely holding placards.

 The same tactic is visible around the world.
 In 2024, Kenya’s Gen Z protesters filled the streets, chanting opposition to corruption and inequality.
 The government responded with abductions, torture, and over 60 killings, while newspapers called the protesters “rioters”.